adeira/universe/src/mrtnzlml-meta/docs/travel.md

 ---
-id: generic
+id: travel
-title: Generic info
+title: All-in
-sidebar_label: Generic info
+sidebar_label: All-in
 ---

 You can consider this document to be a checklist for your travels.
 But first - you should start with this article: [Digital Nomads Are Not the Future](https://medium.com/s/story/digital-nomads-are-not-the-future-be360c7911b4)